truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 {{< /expand >}}

 #### Adding Virtual Disks
-After installing SCALE on a virtual machine (VM), add virtual disks to the VM.
+After installing TrueNAS on a virtual machine (VM), add virtual disks to the VM.
 You need a minimum of two disks, 16 GB each.
 One disk is for the boot environment the other for data storage.